 National Automobile Museum – Turin

-The Museo Nazionale dell’Automobile (also known as MAUTO) automobile museum in Turin is one of world’s largest museums dedicated to automotive industry and car making.
+The Museo Nazionale dell’Automobile (also known as MAUTO) automobile museum in Turin is one of the world’s largest museums dedicated to the automotive industry and car making.

 History and building